mesqueeb/vuex-easy-firestore/docs/query-data.md

 dispatch('moduleName/openDBChannel').catch(console.error)
 ```

-`openDBChannel` is just the same as the Firestore [onSnapshot](https://firebase.google.com/docs/firestore/query-data/listen) function, but the difference is that the documents from Firestore are automatically added to Vuex: in the module defined as `moduleName` and inside the object defined as `statePropName` as per your config (see [setup](setup.html#setup)).
+`openDBChannel` is just the same as the Firestore [onSnapshot](https://firebase.google.com/docs/firestore/query-data/listen) function, but the difference is:
+- the config from your module is used (see [setup](setup.html#setup))
+- the firestore doc(s) are retrieved from your `firestorePath`
+- these doc(s) are automatically added to your Vuex module under `moduleName/statePropName`

+Of course, just like the Firebase SDK, you can also use a [where filter](#where-orderby-filters).

 ### Close DB channel

-In most cases you never need to close the connection to Firestore.
-But if you do want to close it (unsubscribe from Firestore's `onSnapshot`) you can do so like this:
+In some cases you need to close the connection to Firestore (unsubscribe from Firestore's `onSnapshot` listener).
+Eg. when your user signs out.
+In this case, make sure you call `closeDBChannel` like so:

 ```js
 dispatch('moduleName/closeDBChannel')